-(MARSHALL, TX) - New and updated property tax information has just been compiled by Harrison Central Appraisal District and is available now to assist taxpayers.
-This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions and appraisals, and is of value to select groups, such as disabled veterans and persons who are age 65 or older.
+New and updated property tax information has just been compiled by Parker County Appraisal District and is available now to assist taxpayers.
+This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions, appraisals and is of value to select groups such as disabled veterans and persons who are 65 years of age or older.